 Meaning

 The message behind “I’m actually tougher on myself as I get older.
 It’s a vicious cycle.
 The things that are important in life are the things that you can’t buy in life: love, health and happiness.
 I say that, and I believe that, and I try to live that.” revolves around happiness.
-It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.
+It suggests that happiness is found in simple moments, making it relatable to many people's experiences.

 Theme